Project-M-CC/Project-M-CC/README.md

 Thank Yous:
-The old PMDT team, for all their hard work thedudemonn, for the Lyn Down Special fix
+The old PMDT team, for all their hard work
+Kitsu, for the Lyn Down Special fix